Fehlhaber History, Family Crest & Coats of Arms

 Early Origins of the Fehlhaber family

 The surname Fehlhaber was first found in Bavaria and Franconia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Fehlhaber family
+Early History of the Fehlhaber family

 This web page shows only a small excerpt of our Fehlhaber research.
 Another 79 words (6 lines of text) are included under the topic Early Fehlhaber History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Faulhaber, Fahlhaber, Fehlhaber, Fawlhaber and others.